Formally Verified Arguments of Knowledge

 Library Structure

-1. An -IOR is an interactive protocol between a prover and a verifier to reduce a relation on some public statement & private witness to another relation .
+1. An IOR (called OracleReduction in our formalization) is an interactive protocol between a prover and a verifier to reduce a relation on some public statement & private witness to another relation .

 2. The verifier may not see the messages sent by the prover in the clear, but can make oracle queries to these messages using a specified oracle interface;